BatsResearch/alfred/README.md

 responses = t0pp(prompts)
 ```

-### 5. Finally we can get the votes from the responses based on the `label_maps` defined in the template
+### 5. Finally, we can get the votes from the responses based on the `label_maps` defined in the template
 ```python
 votes = mention_voter.vote(responses)
 ```